irenhajnal/Car-Sales-Analysis/README.md

 2. Product category A is the best-performing category in terms of sales and revenue.
 3. Customer segment with high lifetime value should be targeted for marketing efforts.

 ### Recomendations

-Based on the analyis, I recommend the following actions:
--

 ### References
 1.Guided Project [YouTube](https://www.youtube.com/watch?v=XnPo5Ft7RzQ)